Automation in a Successful Migration to Snowflake

 Let’s zoom in on that a bit though.
 We’ve seen about 90% automated migration of procedures and scripts and 99+% automation in tables and even views.
 If we go with Gartner and assume that approximately 15% of the effort is in converting tables and views and 70% in procedures and scripts (we’ll just keep the 15% effort in the overhead), that’s a reduction of approximately 78% of the effort you needed to complete the migration.

 But what about testing?
 Hard to trust a tool’s output the first time you use it, regardless of how legendary we know the tooling to be.
 Let's assume that in Gartner’s estimates that testing is actually as high as 50% of the effort in a regular migration.
 Let's also say that the same testing strategy will be used and no automation of that strategy will be done (which would be pretty wasteful of resources when using an automated approach… Mobilize.Net has internal tools that we help to automate the testing process and you can reach out to us if you would like more information).
 And let’s even say that the testing is not included the 15% overhead estimate they give (so… essentially saying that 50+15 = 65% of a migration is not automatable, which is a claim we would disagree with).
 There’s still a reduction in cost of 92% of that remaining 35% of work remaining to perform a migration (about 32%).

 Clear as mud?
 Fear not.
 We’ll be releasing a ROI calculator, and even more information on planning a successful migration to Snowflake in the coming weeks.
-In the meantime, embrace everything new and shiny at the Summit.
-I know I will.
+In the meantime, let us know if you want to chat about everything that's new and shiny at Snowflake.
+We're always up for that conversation.